curated/assets/README.md

 # Curated

-Curated is an open source & data platform consisting of a curated dataset of GitHub comments ranked by user reactions for popular repositories.
-The goal is to provide access to relevant information for anyone who's interested in learning best practices and development history of popular open source projects.
+Curated is an indexed dataset of popular GitHub comments ranked by user reactions.
+It's written in Golang and React and it's composed by the following systems:

+- Octograph - Go worker - fetches GitHub issues via GraphQL and indexes them into Elasticsearch.
+- Elastic - Go http server - search interface consumed by the UI relaying requests to Elasticsearch.
+- Web - React responsive web app - UI static assets deployed to GitHub pages at curated.github.io.